 This webinar provides tools and techniques that people with Long COVID can use to understand changes in their energy levels, manage other’s expectations of the recovery process and cope with setbacks.
 The webinar includes information about how to access further support offered by Hertfordshire and Mid Essex HPFT IAPT Services.

 Key topics covered:

-- Self-managing the physical symptoms of Long Covid: A brief overview of the various ways to self-manage the physical symptoms of Long Covid and the physical support available, including a guided exercise to learn how to control a productive cough.
+- Self-managing the physical symptoms of Long COVID: A brief overview of the various ways to self-manage the physical symptoms of Long COVID and the physical support available.

 - Noticing energy levels and pacing: An introduction to the tools and techniques used to monitor daily energy levels, track where it is being used, and how activity schedules can be used to pace and balance energy output across the week.

 - Managing other’s reactions and coping with setbacks: Exploring ways that those with Long COVID may find helpful in managing the expectations of other’s regarding their recovery, as well as, asking for support and coping with setbacks.

 If you require any additional support registering for any of our webinars, please email: firstname.lastname@example.org.

 We also have a variety of self-help videos available that focus on a range of topics including stress, sleep, nature and wellbeing, tips for healthcare staff and mindfulness.
 Click here for more information about our self-help videos.